AshkanRafiee/policy_validator/README.md

 - **Secret management systems**: Use secure secret management tools such as AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault to securely store and access the API key in a managed way.

-These methods help avoid accidental leakage of sensitive information in version control or logs.

 ### Logging

 The package includes a built-in logging mechanism to help with debugging and tracking the behavior of the validation process.
 By default, logging is set to `INFO` level, and logs are printed to the console.